 Got Bait?
 A good bait supply means good fishing.
 This shallow shelf which is the Georgia coast provides refuge for countless schools of small baitfish such as Menhaden and Mullet along the local beaches, bays and sounds.
 Further offshore into the Atlantic, cigar minnows and Sardines gather in drove on the Georgia offshore reefs and buoys.
 This annual, stunning influx of baitfish each spring and summer season causes a snowball effect as migrating and resident game fish follow to feed on these massive bait schools.
 The end result is the finest live bait fishing available anywhere on the eastern seaboard.

 Jekyll Island Fishing is where it’s at!
-Remember it’s not only St. Simons, it’s actually Jekyll Island that offers up red hot Fishing in the local waters.
+Remember it’s not only St. Simons, it’s actually Jekyll Island that offers up red hot saltwater Fishing in the local waters.
 Period.
 Most times, fishing charters leaving from St. Simons Island end up fishing around Jekyll Island, and that’s a fact.
 No matter where you fish, all the southeast Georgia coastal waters bring excellent saltwater fishing for all.
 Bring your family and/or children and friends along for the fishing charter of a lifetime.
 See more about fishing trips below.

 Looking to Book a Fishing Charter?
-Georgia Sport Fishing Charters is known nationwide.
-With over 25 years of professional guiding under his belt locally, Capt.
-Richie Lott and his guide team offer a common sense, yet experienced approach to fishing.
+Georgia Sport Fishing Charters is recognized nationwide.
+With over 26 years of professional guiding under his belt locally, Capt.
+Richie Lott and his guide team offer a common sense, yet highly experienced approach to fishing.
 This is coupled with a precision blend of humor and fishing talent all plugged into an overall friendly fishing environment.
 This allows our customers to feel welcome and right at home, Guaranteed!
 Do you need assistance or further info?
 Call us anytime for any fishing or booking information at 912-275-5577.
 See what others are saying about Georgia Sport Fishing Charters in our customer reviews.

-Fishing Charters available for
+Popular Fishing Charters available from

-Inshore and Offshore Fishing in Coastal Georgia
+Georgia Sport Fishing Charters in Coastal Georgia

 As front runners in Georgia saltwater fishing for Tarpon and Bull Redfish locally, we book charters rather quickly for these trips with a long lived reputation and history of landing many Tarpon over 100 pounds and countless monster Bull Reds over 45 pounds each season on board the charter boat “Wizard” with Georgia Sport Fishing Charters!